-The Cooperative has determined that it is not cost beneficial to employ additional personnel just to be able to adequately segregate duties for cash; revenues and receivables; expenditures and payroll; budget; debt; and equity and accepts the risks involved.
+The Cooperative has determined that it is not cost beneficial to employ additional personnel just to be able to adequately segregate duties for cash; revenues, receivables and grants; budget; expenditures and payroll; debt; and equity, and accepts the risks involved.
 The Board is aware of the problem and will attempt to provide compensating controls wherever and whenever possible and practical.
-Some of the compensating controls that have been implemented include dual signature checks and board members reviewing vouchers.
-The Cooperative Board President, Tom Fiedler, is responsible for the corrective action plan for this finding.
+Some of the compensating controls that have been implemented include dual signatures on checks and board members reviewing vouchers.
+The Cooperative Board President, Colleen Rueb, is responsible for the corrective action plan for this finding.